zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “production run” is when you make a certain amoun t of things all at once or during a short amount of time.
 Valerie says, “That would mean a big increase in capital outlay.”
 “Outlay” (outlay) is the money you  spend to make something or do something.
 “Capital” (capital) refers to money t hat is used to buy new equipment or buildings or whatever it is you need i n your business to make your business successful.
 “Capital” in business English usually refers to the things you have in order to make money.
 You use them to make o ther things.

 So a computer, for example, is an example of a capi tal expense or a “capital outlay.”
 You don’t sell the computer to your custom ers or clients; you use the computer to make something.
 Well, “capital outlay” in this case would be anything the company would have to spend money on i n order to ramp up production.
 That might include new machines, for ex ample.
 Kareem says, “We have to spend money to make money.”
 This is an old expression.
-If you want to make a lot of money, you may have to spend some mon ey first in order to get money later.
+If you want to make a lot of money, you may have to spend some money first in order to get money later.

 “We don’t want to be caught short if sales continue  like this,” Kareem says.
 “To be caught short” means not to have enough of someth ing, especially when you’re talking about money.
 If you go to a restaurant and you order a big meal, and then you look in your wallet and see you don’t have any money or credit cards, you are “caught short.”
 This is a good time to get up a nd go to the bathroom and slip out, or escape through the back door of the restaur ant.
 I’m just kidding.
 You should never do that.